Akshit17/ColorBlindAid/WOC_IIITKalyani/Timeline.md

 --> Decide the structure of application

---> Figure out algorithm to use
+--> Figure out which algorithm to use

 --> Learn using python libraries(numpy, matplotlib, OpenCv ) , building api's with python